Eye Health Central

 • Behavioural Changes - There are two big changes you can make to help your eyelids recover and stop a recurrence before it starts.
 First, train yourself to stop touching your eyes.
 If you need to attend to your contact lenses, flush out an irritant or pluck out an errant eyelash, do so only after carefully scrubbing your hands.
 Second, give up eye makeup, if this is not possible, try reducing eye makeup or using a Hypoallergenic range of eye makeup.

-Morefields Eye Hospital has produced a very helpful patient information sheet on Blepharitis which you can view or download from here.
+Morefields Eye Hospital has produced a very helpful patient information sheet on Blepharitis, which you can view or download from here.

 Once your blepharitis has resolved, you should get into the habit of